xiaoxianyu-office/mm/Skills/Skills.md

     Skills:
     - ignite{ticks=100} @Trigger ~onInteract

 **Note: Items have a different set of Triggers.
-[Click here to see which triggers work with Artifacts].**
+[Click here to see which triggers work with Crucible].**

 Health Modifiers
 ----------------